-Part 3 Swan Green Conservation Area
+Part 3: Swan Green Conservation Area

-3.1 Context

-- 3.1.1 The conservation area incorporates the small hamlet of Swan Green which is situated to the west of Lyndhurst on the main A35 route through the Forest.
-It contains a conservation area which was first designated in 1975. - 3.1.2 The population of Swan Green is a very small part of the total population of 3,023 of the parish of Lyndhurst (Hampshire County Council's Small Area Population Forecasts).
+- 3.1 Context - 3.1.1 The settlement of Swan Green falls within the parish of Lyndhurst and contains a conservation area which was first designated in 1975 and later revised in 1999. - 3.2 Location, setting and population - 3.2.1 The conservation area incorporates the small hamlet of Swan Green which is situated to the west of Lyndhurst on the main A35 route through the Forest. - 3.2.2 The population of Swan Green is a very small part of the total population of 3,023 of the parish of Lyndhurst (Hampshire County Council's Small Area Population Forecasts).
 The economy of the hamlet was formerly linked with servicing of the two neighbouring small country houses of Cuffnells and Northerwood.
 The White Swan public house also served travellers on the main road and the local rural community.
-Today the hamlet is a satellite community to Lyndhurst with a housing estate outside and to the northeast of the conservation area.
-There are very few employment opportunities within the settlement today, therefore the majority of working residents commute to local service centres or major centres such as Southampton and Bournemouth. - 3.1.3 The hamlet has no community facilities, other than the White Swan public house and the cricket ground.

-3.2 Topography and landscape

-- 3.2.1 The conservation area is located to the west of Lyndhurst on a sharp bend at the junction of the main A35 and the secondary route to Emery Down and Stoney Cross. - 3.2.2 The settlement is in the heart of the New Forest which has a diversity of landscapes, natural beauty and amenity value.
+Today the hamlet is a satellite community to Lyndhurst with a housing estate outside of and to the northeast of the conservation area.
+There are very few employment opportunities within the settlement today, therefore, the majority of working residents will out commute to local service centres or major centres such as Southampton and Bournemouth. - 3.2.3 The hamlet has no community facilities, other than the White Swan public house and the cricket ground. - 3.3 Topography and landscape - 3.3.1 The conservation area is located to the west of Lyndhurst on a sharp bend at the junction of the main A35 and the secondary route to Emery Down and Stoney Cross. - 3.3.2 The settlement is in the heart of The New Forest which has a diversity of landscapes, natural beauty and amenity value.
 The combination of heathland, mire and pasture woodland has a unique cultural identity and forms the largest remaining tract of this habitat type in lowland Europe.
-The conservation area lies towards the centre of this special landscape area where the dominant pattern of local biodiversity and vegetation reflects over a thousand years of encroachment and agricultural exploitation of the Forest edge. - 3.2.3 To the west of the hamlet is the rising ground of Lyndhurst Hill, to the south the arable lands of Cuffnells Farm and to the north the recent housing estate on the edge of Northerwood Park.
+The conservation area lies towards the centre of this special landscape area where the dominant pattern of local biodiversity and vegetation reflects over a thousand years of encroachment and agricultural exploitation of the Forest edge. - 3.3.3 To the west of the hamlet is the rising ground of Lyndhurst Hill, to the south the arable lands of Cuffnells Farm and to the north the recent housing estate on the edge of Northerwood Park.
 Lyndhurst, to the east, has in recent years spread towards the hamlet and now only a field separates the two communities.